На русском языке

 In contrast to GTR, in CTG the other conclusions are made.
 This follows from the fact that the gravitational energy must be part of the relativistic energy with the negative sign due to the energy of matter in the potentials of field, and with the positive sign in relation to the energy of the field associated with field strengths.
 Are taken into account even the energy of matter in the acceleration field, in the pressure field and in the electromagnetic field and the energies of these fields.
 [44]

-Gravitational mass ~ m_g is obtained equal to the mass ~ m_b , calculated as the integral of the density by volume.
+Gravitational mass ~ m_g is obtained equal to the mass ~ m_b , calculated as volume integral of product of invariant mass density and Lorentz factor.
 Inertial mass of the system taking into account the particles and fields is ~ M , and the fourth mass ~ m ' is found from the condition of the absence in the matter of the energy of macroscopic fields, and is obtained, for example, after sputtering of matter, and removing it to infinity.
 With this mass ratio is: ~m' = M < m_ b = m_g.

 In GTR, the mass of the system on the principle of equivalence is equal to the gravitational mass, and for the mass ratio another expression obtained: ~ M =m_g < m_ b < m'.